-Element San Bernardino County LAMP City of Hesperia LAMP Comparison of Hesperia to San Bernardino County Explanation if effectiveness or protective- ness is different Equivalent dwelling unit flow 250 gal/day 250 gal/day City's LAMP is as protective Slope stability report requirement for slope greater than 30% Slope stability report is required for slopes greater than 30%.
+Element San Bernardino County LAMP City of Hesperia LAMP Comparison of Hesperia to San Bernardino County Explanation if effectiveness or protectiveness is different Equivalent dwelling unit flow 250 gal/day 250 gal/day City's LAMP is as protective Slope stability report requirement for slope greater than 30% Slope stability report is required for slopes greater than 30%.
 Slope stability report is required for slopes greater than 25%.
 City's LAMP is slightly more protective.
 Hesperia geography has few areas with slope greater than 25%.
-Supplemental Monitoring and inspection of OWTS utilizing supplemental treatment (OWTS Policy § 9.4.6) Freatment System Reg OWTS owner must ensure system is inspected annually and a report is provided to the County.
+Treatment System Re I Monitoring and inspection of OWTS utilizing supplemental treatment (OWTS Policy § 9.4.6) OWTS owner must ensure system is inspected annually and a report is provided to the County.
 All supplemental treatment systems require samples per owner's operation manual, or by owner during the first year and County program staff thereafter.
 OWTS Owner will submit monitoring and inspection information to the City's Building and Safety Division, who the will maintain monitoring and inspection information.
 City's LAMP is as protective.
 Supplemental treatment annual operating permit County requires an operating permit.
 City requires an operating permit.
 City's LAMP is as protective.

-Referral to Water Board for supplemental treatment system approval County, at their discretion, will refer supplemental systems to the Lahontan Water Board.
+Element San Bernardino County LAMP City of Hesperia LAMP Comparison of Hesperia to San Bernardino County Explanation if effectiveness or protectiveness is different Referral to Water Board for supplemental treatment system approval County, at their discretion, will refer supplemental systems to the Lahontan Water Board.
 City will review, approve, and permit these systems.
 City's LAMP is as effective.

-Element San Bernardino County LAMP City of Hesperia LAMP Comparison of Hesperia to San Bernardino County Explanation if effectiveness or protective- ness is different Water Quality Assessment Program - Water Quality Assessment Program - Lahontan Water Board management objectives County will use Mojave Water Agency's integrated groundwater well water quality data.
+Water Quality Assessment Program Water Quality Assessment Program - Lahontan Water Board management objectives County will use Mojave Water Agency's integrated groundwater well water quality data.
 Mojave Water Agency used this data for establishing the area's baseline water quality data and simulation of groundwater quality changes from 2013 to 2081.
 City will use the same resource.
 City's LAMP is as protective.